Understanding Mortgage Refinance Closing Costs

 Closing costs can determine whether it makes financial sense for you to replace your existing home loan with a new one.
 With so much money at stake, it helps to find ways to reduce your costs.
 Here are some tips to help you get started.

 - Get your assets, credit and income in the best possible shape.
 Boost your savings to show your lender you’re able to withstand a rainy day.
-Aim for a 740 credit score or higher to get the best refinance rate, and keep your debt-to-income ratio below 43% to reduce your riskiness as a borrower.
+Aim for a 740 credit score or higher to get your best refinance rate, and keep your debt-to-income ratio below 43% to reduce your riskiness as a borrower.

 - Shop around with multiple lenders.
 Before you decide to just refinance with your current lender, take a look at the competition and get two to three additional refinance quotes.